-The board-level safety and sustainability committee (S&SC) has oversight of human rights, including the review of our performance in assessing and managing risks associated with modern slavery.
+The board-level safety and sustainability committee (S&SC) has oversight of human rights, including modern slavery.
 The group operations risk committee reviews progress on managing the potential operational and associated supply chain risks of modern slavery.

 Our human rights working group was consolidated from 1 January 2021 into the sustainability forum which, as one of its activities, considers current and emerging human rights risks of potential group significance, defines the overall bp position, and integrates performance across the group with regards to the Human Rights Policy and relevant sustainability aims, including Just Transition (aim 12), Sustainable Livelihoods (aim 13) and Greater Equity (aim 14).